delucis/astro-auto-import/packages/astro-auto-import/README.md

 # astro-auto-import

 This an Astro integration that allows you to auto-import components or other modules and access them in any page.
-Mainly useful to make components available in Markdown files without importing them in `setup`.
+Mainly useful to make components available in MDX files without importing them.

-> **Note**
-> Using components in Markdown with Astro v1 requires setting [the `legacy.astroFlavoredMarkdown` flag](https://docs.astro.build/en/reference/configuration-reference/#legacyastroflavoredmarkdown) in your config.

 ## Installation